cabforum/smime/SBR.md

 The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA in accordance with [Section 8.8](#88-review-of-delegated-parties).

 An Enterprise RA MAY also submit Certificate Requests using the `Mailbox-validated` profile for users whose email domain(s) are not under the delegated organization’s authorization or control.
-In this case, the CA SHALL confirm that the mailbox holder has control of the requested Mailbox Address(es) in accordance with [Section 3.2.2.2](#3222-validating-control-over-mailbox-via-email).
+In this case, the CA SHALL confirm that the mailbox holder has control of the requested Mailbox Address(es) in accordance with [Section 3.2.2.2](#3222-validating-control-over-mailbox-via-email) or [Section 3.2.2.4](#3224-validating-control-over-mailbox-using-acme).

 ### 1.3.3 Subscribers